Danny Wicks

-Danny Wicks (born 5 December 1985) is an Australian former professional rugby league footballer.
-He played as a in the NRL for the St. George Illawarra Dragons, Newcastle Knights and the Parramatta Eels.
+Danny Wicks (born 5 December 1985) is an Australian former professional rugby league footballer who played as a in the NRL for the St. George Illawarra Dragons, Newcastle Knights and the Parramatta Eels.

 From September 2011 to March 2013, Wicks served an eighteen-month prison sentence for trafficking drugs.

-Background
+Early life

 Born in Grafton, New South Wales, Wicks played his junior football for the Grafton Ghosts, before being signed by the St. George Illawarra Dragons.

 Playing career

 Early career

 In 2006, Wicks played for the St. George Illawarra Dragons NSW Cup team.

 2006

 In round 10 of the 2006 NRL season, Wicks made his NRL debut for St. George Illawarra against the New Zealand Warriors.
 Wicks made 17 appearances in his debut season including the preliminary final defeat against Melbourne.
 He scored a try on debut.